 The following table shows the information that a response to a WHOIS query would return for the domain name EXAMPLE.TLD.

-The status codes that may be displayed in response to a WHOIS query are described in below in Appendix B of this policy.
+The status codes that may be displayed in response to a WHOIS query are described in <INSERT LIFECYCLE APPENDIX> of this policy.

 Query format